n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.1.md

-# 1. Getting data from the data warehouse
+# 1. Getting Data From the Data Warehouse

-In this part of the workflow, you will learn how to get data by making HTTP requests using the *HTTP Request node*.
+In this part of the workflow you will learn how to get data by making HTTP requests using the *HTTP Request* node.

-First of all, let’s set up the scene for building Nathan’s workflow.
+First, let’s set up the scene for building Nathan’s workflow.
 Open your Editor UI and create a new workflow with one of the two possible commands:

 - Click **Ctrl + Alt + N** or **Cmd + Alt + N** on your keyboard
 - Open the left menu and click on *New* under the Workflow section

 Name this new workflow “Nathan’s workflow”.

-The first step we need to take is to get data from Evil Corp’s old data warehouse.
+The first thing we need to do is get data from Evil Corp’s old data warehouse.

 In the previous chapter, we used a regular node for a specific app (Hacker News).
 However, not all apps or services have dedicated nodes – like the legacy data warehouse from Nathan’s company.
 Nathan mentioned that it’s not possible to directly export the data, however the data warehouse has a couple of API endpoints.